AdalbertPungu/AdalbertPungu/README.md

 - 👋 Hi, I’m Adalbert Pungu
 - 👀 I’m interested in PHP And JavaScript
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on PHP And JavaScript
 - 📫 How to reach me https://www.linkedin.com/in/AdalbertPungu/